hectorstudio/react-storybook-app/README.md

 - `start`: run in development mode
 - `build`: build react project
 - `test`: unit test with jest / enzyme
+- `test:all`: Run entire test suite
+- `test:unit`: unit test with jest / enzyme
+- `test:feat`: build the project and run all feature tests
+- `cy:run`: run cypress tests in isolation
 - `storybook`: run storybook for project
 - `build-storybook`: build storybook into the dir `build/storybook`
 - `deploy`: deploy the project on firebase